splash-networks/admin-panel-doc/docs/defining-templates.md

 ![Preview Changes](assets/images/preview-changes.png)

 In the full screen preview you can use the buttons on the top to toggle between mobile, tablet and desktop view and switch orientation between portrait and landscape.
-This lets you visualize the captive portal as the users will see it.
+This lets you visualize the captive portal as users will see it.

 ![Full Preview](assets/images/full-preview.png)